typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-require-imports.md

 ### `allow`

-A array of strings.
+An array of strings.
 These strings will be compiled into regular expressions with the `u` flag and be used to test against the imported path.
 A common use case is to allow importing `package.json`.
 This is because `package.json` commonly lives outside of the TS root directory, so statically importing it would lead to root directory conflicts, especially with `resolveJsonModule` enabled.
 You can also use it to allow importing any JSON if your environment doesn't support JSON modules, or use it for other cases where `import` statements cannot work.

 With `{allow: ['/package\\.json$']}`: